xxia8864/ansible/Customized/readme.md

 ## show.yml

-The command that ansbile run are in Extra Variables, below are the sample
+The commands executed by Ansible are provided via Extra Variables.
+Below is a sample:

 ```yaml
 ---